LaneEcho/CoverBot/README.md

 ## Setup

-1. Place your resume as a `.doc` file in the `/server/data` directory
+1. Place your resume as a `.pdf` file in the `/server/data` directory
 2. Create a `.env` file in the root directory with your OpenAI API key:
    ```
    OPENAI_API_KEY=your_api_key_here